JFincher42/PokemonLab/README.md

   >*name* is down!

-* `void heal()`
+* `int heal()`
   Heals a Pokemon once per battle.

-  The `heal()` method adds up to 20 health back to the Pokemon, but can only be used once per battle.  `heal()` should not increase to the Pokemon’s initial health – for example, if a Pokemon has taken only 10 damage, `heal()` should only restore 10 points.
-After it completes, it prints the following message:
+  The `heal()` method adds up to 20 health back to the Pokemon, but can only be used once per battle, and returns the amount of health restored.  `heal()` should not increase to the Pokemon’s initial health – for example, if a Pokemon has taken only 10 damage, `heal()` should only restore 10 points.
+After it completes, the following message is displayed:

   >*name* has healed *healed* points.
   >*name* has *health* health left.